-We first consider the domain adaptation case.
-Fig. \ref{Fig8}(a)--(h) show the averaged RD performance under AWGN channels with $\text{SNR} = 0$dB (bad channel condition) and $\text{SNR} = 10$dB (good channel condition), respectively.
-In Fig. \ref{Fig8}, the legend ``NTSCC (TxRx-adapt)'' denotes NTSCC with our transceiver full-model adaptation, and the ``NTSCC (Tx-adapt)'' denotes our transmitter model adaptation.
-For the classical separation-based schemes, according to the adaptive modulation coding (AMC) principle, we need to traverse given combinations of LDPC coded modulation schemes to find the highest-efficiency scheme under the reliable transmission constraint (block error rate $\le 10^{-5}$).
+Fig. \ref{Fig_rdres}(a)--(h) show the averaged R-D performance under AWGN channels with $\text{SNR} = 0$dB (poor channel condition) and $\text{SNR} = 10$dB (good channel condition), respectively.
+In Fig. \ref{Fig_rdres}, the legend ``NTSCC (TxRx-adapt)'' denotes NTSCC with our transceiver full-model domain adaptation, and ``NTSCC (Tx-adapt)'' denotes our transmitter model instance adaptation.
+For the classical separation-based schemes, according to the adaptive modulation coding (AMC) mechanism, we need to traverse given combinations of LDPC coded modulation schemes to identify the highest-efficiency scheme under the reliable transmission constraint (block error rate $\le 10^{-5}$).
 Accordingly, we adopt a $1/3$ rate $(2048, 6144)$ LDPC code with 4QAM at $\text{SNR} = 0$dB, and a $2/3$ rate $(4096, 6144)$ LDPC code with 16-ary quadrature amplitude modulation (16QAM) at $\text{SNR} = 10$dB.
-Results in Fig. \ref{Fig8} indicate that by using our proposed online overfitting mechanisms, we achieve considerable gains compared to the baseline NTSCC semantic communication system, and the transceiver full-model adaptation results in higher performance gain than updating the transmitter only.
-Moreover, compared to the emerging best performed ``VTM + 5G LDPC'' transmission system, our adaptive NTSCC semantic communication system (TxRx-adapt) shows comparable or even better performance.
-Therefore, as one typical scheme of ASC, our adaptive NTSCC shows the potential becoming the emerging SOTA scheme for end-to-end wireless communications.
+Results in Fig. \ref{Fig_rdres} indicate that by using our proposed online overfitting mechanisms, we achieve considerable gains compared to the baseline NTSCC, and the transceiver full-model adaptation results in higher performance gain than updating the transmitter only.
+Moreover, compared to the best performed engineered transmission system ``VTM + 5G LDPC'', our NTSCC (TxRx-adapt) shows comparable or even better performance.
+As one typical scheme towards adaptive semantic communications, our online learned NTSCC shows the potential becoming the emerging SOTA scheme for end-to-end wireless data transmission.